EventStore/documentation/docs/server/v5/http-api/projections/README.md

 <<< @/docs//server/v5/http-api/sample-code/projections/query-state.json

-## Writing to streams from projections
+## Appending to streams from projections

 The above gives you the correct result but requires you to poll for the state of a projection.
 What if you wanted EventStoreDB to notify you about state updates via subscriptions?